Understanding the Global API

 Available Global Functions

-The Global API provides several utility functions:
+The Global API provides these core utility functions:

 • Logging